Place Your First Order

 | order_context | (optional) Order details if placement succeeded |

-| order_context.order_ids | Array of order IDs created or updated |
+| order_context.order_ids | Array of order IDs that were accepted into the queue |

-| order_context.position_ids | Array of position IDs created or updated |
+| order_context.position_ids | Array of position IDs (Note: Use Get My Portfolio to check actual filled positions) |

 | order_context.title | Human-readable title of the market |